 The emphasis should not be on how much the puppy needs to be exposed to, but on how to best expose a puppy to their living environment and the outside world.

 Exposing is not the same as socializing

 Socializing is about developing socially acceptable behavioural responses towards the environment.
+Socializing is not about learning to expect severe social interaction with every new thing the dog encounters.
+You don't want your puppy to learn that active interaction is to be expected with every new thing or creature that pops up (or when visitors enter the house, in example).
+Apart from experiencing some comfortable interactions, they also need to experience that not everything will interact with them so they can learn to stay calm and be able to ignore things too.
 Ideally, we like to see dogs who behave relaxed, tolerant, social, etc. This is not something that automatically develops during exposure.
 Socialized behaviour can only develop when the puppy has neutral or positive experiences around those stimuli.

 If a puppy is introduced to new stimuli in a severe negative way, resulting in a severe negative experience for the puppy, then socializing could unintentionally become traumatizing.
 This can occur when a puppy is not able to increase distance or escape from whatever it finds threatening, or when a puppy is not given time and space to recover from challenging experiences.
 Negative, stressful and fear evoking experiences can have a deep impact in the dog brain.
 Especially if there are no healthy recovery options.
 Dogs will want to avoid or (in some cases) actively scare away (with fear driven aggression) whatever they find threatening.